-6 The Pupils
+6 The role of pupils

-- 6.1 Pupils have the responsibility to behave in respectful manner towards each other, treating others as they would wish to be treated. - We strongly encourage individuals to talk respectfully with anyone whose behaviour is upsetting them stating what the behaviour is and that they would like it to stop.
-Any pupil who is still unhappy about another person's behaviour should tell an adult as soon as possible. - 6.3 All pupils are expected to engage in the restorative process, in order to find a positive resolution and to restore relationships. - Pupils must accept that there may be consequences for their behaviour both in and out of school.
-They must ensure that they use communication technology (including texting, email, gaming and the use of social networking sites) appropriately and understand that sharing inappropriate information via devices can result in serious consequences. - All pupils are expected to follow guidance and support from the school and external agencies as appropriate, including meeting any objectives that may be set as part of improving behaviour.
+- 6.1 Pupils have the responsibility to behave in respectful manner towards each other, treating others as they would wish to be treated. - 6.2 Any pupil who is unhappy about the behaviour of others towards them should discuss this with an adult in school and with their parents. - 6.3 All pupils are expected to engage in Restorative Meetings in order to find a resolution and to restore relationships. - Pupils must ensure that they use communication technology (including texting, email and the use of social networking sites) appropriately and understand that sharing inappropriate information via devices can result in serious consequences. - All pupils are expected to follow guidance and support from the school and external agencies as appropriate, including meeting any objectives that may be set as part of an anti-bullying contract.

-7 The Parent
+7 The role of parents

-- 7.1 Parents who suspect that their child is involved in bullying (victim or bully) should contact their child's class teacher immediately. - 7.2 Parents have a responsibility to support the school's anti-bullying policy by modelling positive behaviour and by seeking a positive resolution. - Parents should ensure that their own and their child's use of communication technology (this includes texting, email and the use of social networking sites) is appropriate, in order that positive relationships are maintained with all members of our community.
+- 7.1 Parents who suspect that their child is involved in bullying (victim or bully) should contact their child's class teacher immediately. - 7.2 Parents have a responsibility to support the school's anti-bullying policy by being a positive member of our school community. - Parents should ensure that the use of communication technology (this includes texting, email and the use of social networking sites) is managed appropriately-both that of the parents and the child-in order that positive relationships are maintained with all members of our community. - 7.4 Face to face meetings, using strategies which enable people to have difficult conversations, will be the medium by which we resolve issues.